 With the exception of Narmada and Tapi, most of the major peninsular rivers flow from west to east.

 The Narmada and the Tapi flow through the rift valley.

-The Chambal, the Sind, the Betwa, the Ken, the Son, originating in the northern part of the Peninsula belong to the Ganga river system.
+The Chambal, the Sind, the Betwa, the Ken, the Son from the northern part of the peninsula.

 These rivers form trellis, radial and rectangular drainage patterns.

 Rivers of this system are originated in the peninsular plateau and central highland.